pingcap/docs-cn/system-variables.md

 - Default value: `23:59 +0000`
 - This variable is used to restrict the time window that the automatic update of statistics is permitted.
 For example, to only allow automatic statistics updates between 1AM and 3AM, set `tidb_auto_analyze_start_time='01:00 +0000'` and `tidb_auto_analyze_end_time='03:00 +0000'`.

+### tidb_auto_analyze_partition_batch_size <span class="version-mark">New in v6.4.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `1`
+- Range: `[1, 1024]`
+- This variable specifies the number of partitions that TiDB [automatically analyzes](/statistics.md#automatic-update) when analyzing a partitioned table (which means automatically collecting statistics on a partitioned table).
+- If the value of this variable is smaller than the number of partitions, TiDB automatically analyzes all partitions of the partitioned table in multiple batches.
+If the value of this variable is greater than or equal to the number of partitions, TiDB analyzes all partitions of the partitioned table at the same time.
+- If the number of partitions of a partitioned table is far greater than this variable value and the auto-analyze takes a long time, you can increase the value of this variable to reduce the time consumption.

 ### tidb_auto_analyze_ratio

 - Scope: GLOBAL